 Michael Alexander became the ninth president of Lasell College on July 1, 2007, after successful corporate careers, first in media and entertainment and then in technology, deferring an early desire to enter higher education leadership.

 At Lasell he is the leader of the College as well as the head of Lasell Village, the unique continuing care retirement community whose residents are integrated into the educational life of the campus.
 Since arriving at Lasell, he has led the community through a strategic planning process that established a new mission statement, a set of long and short term goals and a positioning statement.
 The College has also completed a Campus Master Plan that imagines how the physical campus may change over 15–20 years.
-Enrollment and the size of the full-time faculty both nearly doubled in Michael’s first eight years as President.
+Enrollment and the size of the full-time faculty both nearly doubled in Michael’s first nine years as President.

 After serving as Executive Assistant to the President of Barnard College from 1979-1981, he decided to defer his initial career interests in the higher education field and follow his actress wife, Mary Barbara Alexander, to Los Angeles.
 In Los Angeles he began a substantial career with MCA, Inc., the entertainment conglomerate that included Universal Pictures, Universal Television, and MCA Records.